rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the week eight programming exercise.
 The second half was about PCA, and also involved image compression - this time, images of faces.

 **Thoughts:** I got stuck for a while after projecting the data matrix as the transpose of what it actually should be, but all was fine once I figured that part out.
 Otherwise there wasn't that much actual programming to be done in the exercise.
 I should probably start looking for some real machine learning problems to get my teeth into, but I think I'll finish the course first.

+### Day 56: 15 May 2018

+**Today's Progress**: Started week eight - this week is about anomaly detection.

+**Thoughts:** For this week I actually know the maths pretty well - anomaly detection is all about working with normal distributions.
+I remember learning about these in school, and while it has been a while, it seems I haven't forgotten very much of it.